For Scholars

 The Schwarz Fellowship for Research on Music supports research that focuses on the cultural history of music in the Mediterranean world broadly defined.
 The fellowship aims to promote the study of interactions among Western European, Byzantine, Islamic and Jewish cultures from the medieval to the modern period.

-Eligibility: Career musicians or researchers who are currently Ph.D. candidates or have received their Ph.D. within the last 5 years.
+Eligibility: Career musicians or researchers, Ph.D. candidates, or Ph.D. holders who received their degree within the last 5 years.
 Open to all nationalities.
 For research in the Gennadius Library for the full academic year.

-Fields of Study: Musical composition, Music conducting, History of Music, Musicology, and related fields.
+Fields of Study: Musical composition, conducting, music history, musicology, and related fields.
 Fellows will be expected to conduct a program of original research on a theme related to the collections of the Gennadius Library.

 Application: Submit an online application form.
 An application consists of a curriculum vitae, description of the proposed project (up to 750 words), and two letters of reference to be submitted online.
 Please note that applications should reference the Gennadius Library or its specific holdings in regards to the proposed project.
 Student applicants must submit transcripts.
 Scans of official transcripts are acceptable.